Never-ending chips, cheesy burritos and fried jalapeños can turn a Mexican fiesta into a caloric nightmare. Stick to healthy Mexican food options.

 When you go out to dinner, forget the bottomless bowl of chips and choose a light appetizer with some nutritional value.
 “Ceviche is a raw fish in a citrus-marinade that is tasty and nutritious,” says Dr. Ochoa.
 “It’s light and usually has fruit or vegetables.”

-Tacos made with corn tortillas, instead of white-flour ones, topped with a dollop of guacamole instead of sour cream is a smart entrée pick.
+Tacos made with corn tortillas, instead of white-flour ones, topped with a dollop of guacamole instead of sour cream, are a smart entrée pick.

 Grilled seafood, lean meat and poultry are good sources of protein, vitamins and minerals.
 “There are definitely lots of healthy Mexican food options when eating out at Mexican restaurants,” says Dr. Ochoa.
 “Finding them on the menu may be a challenge.”